 The ISTAC’s Rules are available on the ISTAC’s official website.

-The Rules are generally compliant and sit well alongside those issued by high profile arbitration centres around the world.
+The Rules are generally compliant and sit well alongside those issued by high profile arbitration centers around the world.
 The ISTAC appears to be heavily influenced by the ICC Arbitration Rules, along with lessons learnt by other international arbitration bodies.
 The Rules are notably similar to the ICC Rules of Arbitration, except for provisions regarding fast track arbitration.

 The ICC has a long history in Turkey, so local parties and practitioners are already familiar with the ICC Rules.
 Statistically, Turkish parties have usually opted for ICC arbitration and disputes involving Turkish parties are usually taken to the ICC.
-Therefore, it is understandably why the ISTAC has introduced arbitration rules which are substantively similar to the ICC’s rules.
+Therefore, it is understandable why the ISTAC has introduced arbitration rules which are substantively similar to the ICC’s rules.

 During drafting, the ISTAC appears to have taken into account revisions which other arbitral bodies made to their respective rules over time.
 Accordingly, the Rules benefit from the results of many discussions and experience-based amendments which have occurred in wider international commercial arbitration.